Pilot - Helicopter

 What it's like

-You would transport passengers in a helicopter for business, leisure or to respond to an emergency.
+You'll transport passengers in a helicopter for business, leisure or to respond to an emergency.
+This exciting career could take you round the world!

-For example, you might transfer oil rig workers to an offshore platform, or take business clients between cities as part of a charter service.
+You might transfer oil rig workers to an offshore platform, or take business clients between cities or countries, as part of a charter service.
+You might also be a pilot in an air ambulance.

 It’s a responsible job; the crew and passengers will rely on you for a safe journey.
 They’d expect you to remain calm and act decisively if there was a crisis.

-Check weather conditions and airspace restrictions along your planned route
+checking weather conditions and airspace restrictions along your route

-During the flight, you’d use a range of instruments to navigate, control height and speed, and communicate with air traffic controllers.
+using a range of instruments to navigate, control height and speed

-After landing, you would fill in the post-flight paperwork, including a duty hours log, before preparing for the next flight.
+After landing, you'll fill in post-flight paperwork, including a duty hours log, before preparing for the next flight.

-You would fly single- and multi-engine helicopters.
+You could fly single- and multi-engine helicopters.
 You might fly on your own or, on a larger helicopter, work as part of a team with a captain and co-pilot.

-As well as being able to concentrate for long periods you’d need excellent hand-to-eye coordination and spatial awareness.
+As well as being able to concentrate for long periods you’d need excellent hand-to-eye coordination, judgement and spatial awareness.

 Explore more information about this job